inBeat/inbeat-website/content/top-influencers/instagram/hypebeast/italy/milan/_index.md

 ---
-title: Top 10 Hypebeast Instagram Influencers In Milan In 2023
+title: Top 10 Hypebeast Instagram Influencers In Milan In 2024
 description: >-
-  Find top hypebeast Instagram influencers in Milan in 2023.
-Most popular hashtags: #hypebeast #fashion #hype #photography.
+  Find top hypebeast Instagram influencers in Milan in 2024.
+Most popular hashtags: #hypebeast #fashion #hype #streetwear.
 platform: Instagram
-hits: 21
+hits: 23
-text_top: See the top-rated Instagram accounts on inBeat.
+text_top: See the best Instagram profiles on inBeat.
-text_bottom: Our search engine holds 21 Instagram influencers like this in Milan, Italy for you to collaborate.
+text_bottom: Our search engine holds 23 Instagram influencers like this in Milan, Italy for you to work with.
 profiles:
   - username: "rickoschwartz"
     fullname: >-